0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 ## SLOAD 101

-Given the index of a specific slot in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit word located at that index.
+Given the index of a specific slot in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit (32 bytes) word located at that index.
 For example, the ERC20 `balanceOf()` function executes one `SLOAD` operation to retrieve a user's balance.
-Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing as follows:
+Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing model as follows:

 - 2,100 gas for a cold access
 - 100 gas for a warm access

 Notably, a cold `SLOAD` is 20 times more costly than a warm `SLOAD`.
-To leverage on this difference, we must first understand the distinction between a cold and a warm access.
+To take advantage of this fact, we must first understand the distinction between a cold and a warm access.

 ### Cold vs. Warm Access

 Before a transaction execution begins, an empty set called the `accessed_storage_keys` is initialized.
 Whenever a storage slot of a contract is accessed, the `(address, storage_key)` pair is first check against the `accessed_storage_keys` set.
-If it is not already present in the set, it is classified as a cold access.
-Conversely, if it is already part of the set, it is categorized as a warm access.
+If it is present in the set, it is classified as a warm access.
+Conversely, if it is not present, it is categorized as a cold access.

 Let's demonstrate this with [two simple contract](https://github.com/0xlgtm/gas-optimization-deep-dive-source-code/blob/main/src/ColdVsWarm.sol).